by Michael Miller

 Second, the Jade Museum went from being a parochial collection of artifacts, to become a world-class museum.

 Once inside, you will see why the building was given such a unique appearance.
-Its architects shaped it to represent a big block of jade.
+Its architects shaped the Jade Museum building to represent a big block of jade.
 One of the first things you will see when you enter the building, is . . . . a big block of jade.
 It has interesting angles and curves, and a rough earth-toned exterior.
-Then, where the exterior has been cut away, you will see the rich lustrous jade that glistens in different shades of green.
+Then, where the exterior has been cut away, you will see the rich lustrous jade that glistens in different shades of green and blue.

 You will learn that this big block of jade is not from Costa Rica.
 In fact, Costa Rica has no sources of the jade ore.
 All of the raw materials for the country’s jade products came from Guatemala and Honduras.

 Beginning about 600 years before Christ, raw jade ore, such as this big block on display at the Museum, was brought into Costa Rica over ancient trade routes.
-Once here, it was worked on by tribal craftsmen, mostly in the coastal areas of Guanacaste on the Pacific side, and near the present-day city of Limon on the Caribbean side.
+Once the jade ore was in Costa Rica, it was worked on by tribal craftsmen, mostly in the coastal areas of Guanacaste on the Pacific side, and near the present-day city of Limon on the Caribbean side.

 For over 1,000 years, this jade industry was one of the hallmarks of life among the indigenous tribes of Costa Rica.
 And today, the new Jade Museum displays the largest collection of American jade anywhere in the world.